Key Takeaways

 - Execution Sentence now incorporates Final Reckoning.

-- Divine Arbiter removal paving the way for harder-hitting finishing moves.
+- Divine Arbiter removed, making way for harder-hitting finishers.

 - Simplified Gameplay

-- Shield of Vengeance combined with Divine Protection, affecting defense slightly.
+- Shield of Vengeance combined with Divine Protection.

 Havoc Demon Hunter

-The Havoc Demon Hunter has seen considerable pruning, reflecting a broader shift towards removing abilities without significant gameplay impact.
-Fel Barrage has been eliminated, and Glaive Tempest is now a passive that automatically triggers.
-This streamlining cuts down on unnecessary complexity but affects the initial bursts of fury generation.
+Havoc Demon Hunter received considerable pruning, reflecting the broader Midnight shift away from abilities without significant moment-to-moment impact.
+Fel Barrage was eliminated, and Glaive Tempest is now a passive that triggers automatically.
+Netherwalk was removed entirely.

 Key changes for Havoc Demon Hunters include: